bonvee-99/ufc-world/README.md

 fights you add, and the corresponding stats the fights change.
 - As a user I want to be able to load a previously saved file and continue from there.

+###Phase 4: Task 2
+I chose to include a hierarchy.
+The following classes are LoadFromOptionsPage, LoadSavePage, MainOptionsPage, SaveToOptionsPage, and the abstract class MainMenu which implements the ActionListener interface.
+Each subclass of MainMenu then overrides the actionPerformed method stub from ActionListener.